harisbabic/Node/DEVELOPMENT_GUIDELINES.md

 - Only use placeholders when absolutely necessary, and clearly mark them for later completion.
 - Focus on generating meaningful and thorough tests for each module, avoiding generic or example tests that do not fully assess functionality.

+### 12. Streamlining Content**
+   - Ensure no redundant information is present.
+   - Organize the `Features` section logically, starting with core features like creating the Database Schema, then working your way  through Project Management and moving to advanced features like the Server-Side Dashboard and Analytics.

 ## Reference
 - Review these rules regularly and before generating any code or responses.
 - Helps maintain consistency and quality throughout the project.